Gekuro/uni-mgr-api/README.md

 ## Wishlist

+- Testing
+- Linting
+- Generate TS to other folder
 - Add authorization logic:
   - Allow customization of permissions for all queries
   - Add built-in admin credentials to .env to avoid the need to create the first admin in the database directly